136 Nantwich Road

 If you'd like to meet me and discuss how we might work together, I offer a free first session which lasts up to 30 minutes.

-My usual fee is £35 for each session, which lasts one hour.
-You can pay by cash, cheque, debit card or Paypal (£1 extra to cover their fee).
+My usual fee is £38 for sessions starting at 5.15 or earlier, or £40 for sessions starting 5.30 or later; sessions usually last one hour.
+You can pay by cash, cheque, debit/credit card or Paypal (£1 extra to cover their fee).
 You can choose to have longer or shorter sessions if you prefer.

 I offer a limited number of places for concessions and am always willing to discuss financial arrangements, please feel free to ask.